AAA3A-AAA3A/Red-Web-Dashboard/docs/third_parties.rst

 How to integrate third parties in your cogs?
 --------------------------------------------

 The cog Dashboard is capable of loading after third-party cogs when the bot is starting or simply reloaded.
 Upon loading, it dispatches the ``on_dashboard_cog_load```` event.
 This event is also manually triggered for a specific cog when that cog is loaded.
-This approach allows a cog to be added to Red-Dashboard under any circumstances, using a single method to add all its pages.
+This approach allows a cog to be added to Red-Web-Dashboard under any circumstances, using a single method to add all its pages.

 To avoid the need for the ``commands.Cog.cog_unload```` method, the cog Dashboard employs the ``on_cog_remove event``.
 This event automatically removes the third party upon unloading.